bjbutterfield25/startup/README.md

 [My Notes](notes.md)

-This application will display various photographs where users can view and then leave comments.
-Those comments will then be posted and can be viewed by other users.
+This application will display various photographs that users can view and then leave comments.
+These comments will then be posted and can be viewed by other users.

 ## 🚀 Specification Deliverable